 KEY STAGE 3

-Programmes of study are primarily based on the National Curriculum and GCSE Mathematics Specification A (AQA).
+Teaching is primarily based on the National Curriculum programmes of study and GCSE Mathematics Specification 8300 (AQA).

-The curriculum content is split into three broad areas: Number and Algebra, Geometry and Measure, and Statistics.
+The curriculum content includes Number, Algebra, Geometry and Measure, Probability and Statistics.
+The National Curriculum now places greater emphasis on Ratio, Proportion and Rates of Change.
 Pupils study material from each of these areas throughout the Key Stages at a level appropriate to their ability.
 They are expected to apply their knowledge in a variety of contexts.

 KEY STAGE 4 (GCSE)